stephengold/Maud/README.md

 <img height="150" src="https://github.com/stephengold/Maud/blob/master/src/main/resources/Textures/icons/Maud.png" alt="Maud logo"/>

-Maud is an editor for the animated 3-D models used by jMonkeyEngine.
+Maud is an editor for the animated 3-D models used by jMonkeyEngine (jME).

 Summary of features:
  + import models from Blender/Ogre/Wavefront and save to native J3O format
- + import animations from BVH
+ + import animations from Biovision Hierarchy assets
  + visualize animations, axes, bones, bounding boxes, skeletons, and physics objects
  + play animations forward/backward at various speeds and pause them
  + add new animations from poses or by altering existing animations